These Almond Butter Rice Krispies Treats are the perfect healthier treat for Halloween!

 That would be almost as bad as me admitting I’ve never been to Disneyland!
 (Did I just type that out loud?)

 I found my inspiration for this recipe at Weelicious.com.
 While I loved the idea for these, I didn’t want the flavor of peanut butter in my rice krispies treats, and I wanted a different proportion of goodies when all was said and done.
-So I basically redid a recipe that was already clean.
+So I basically redid a recipe that was already clean and real-food based.
 I encourage you to try the Weelicious recipe as well.
 Many of her recipes are wonderful, and it’s always nice to have a choice in recipes!

-Note: This recipe is gluten free if your rice puffs are uncontaminated.
+Note: This recipe is gluten free if your rice puffs are labeled as gluten free.